EnigmaKeyCEO/actimate-takehome/PLANNING.md

 ### App

-- [ ] Create the main app screen
+- [X] Create the main app screen
-- [ ] Create a context for the app
+- [X] Create a context for the app
-- [ ] Create a provider for the app
+- [/] Create a provider for the app
+- [/] Create a provider for the api
 - [ ] Global Navigation Bar (back button, title, etc.)
 - [ ] Create the folder list screen
 - [ ] Add pagination to the folder list screen